 How to get to the Pinnacles

-The easiest way to see the Pinnacles is by car or on a tour from Perth.
+The easiest way to get to the Pinnacles is by car or on a tour from Perth.
 The drive will take about two hours from Perth along Indian Ocean Drive.

 Pinnacle Tours from Perth